Hoyasumii/bee-movie/README.md

 Bears kill bees!

 How'd you like his head crashing through your living room?!
 Biting into your couch!
 Spitting out your throw pillows!
-O
+OK